garrensmith/LazyBoy/docs/installation.md

 The connection to the database must be setup before anything else will work.

-There are two options to define the connection to the database.
-The fist just supplies the name of the database.
-This is designed for quick simple connection to a local database and will have the defaults for everything else.
+There are two ways to defining a connection to the database.
+Just suppling the database name is designed for quick simple connections.
+It will create a default connection to the local database.

       Model.create_connection("my_database");

-When more options are required, an options object can be give to the `create_connection` method.
+A options hash can be supplied when more connection parameters are required:

        Model.create_connection({
         url: 'database_url',